 Silicone breast implants are allowed in cosmetic surgery in the United States again, after having been banned for over a decade.
 In November 2006, the US Food and Drug Administration (FDA) approved the marketing of silicone gel-filled breast implants after determining that they are safe and effective.
 They are approved for breast reconstruction in women of any age and for breast augmentation in women 18 years or older.
 Here is a summary of the controversy behind silicone breast implants.

-The controversy over silicone breast implants began in the 1980s, when anecdotal accounts linking connective tissue disease to silicone implants started to surface.
+The controversy over silicone breast implants began in the 1980s, when unscientific accounts linking connective tissue disease to silicone implants started to surface.
 Around this same time, a multimillion dollar lawsuit was filed alleging a connection between silicone implants and systemic disease.

-In 1992, the FDA determined that there was inadequate safety data to support continued approval of silicone implants.
+In 1992, the FDA determined that there was not enough safety data to support continued approval of silicone implants.
 Up until 2006, silicone implants had only been allowed in certain cases.
-Specifically, only women undergoing reconstructive surgery (eg, after mastectomy) or revision surgery (implant removal or replacement) and those enrolled in a clinical trial could receive silicone implants.
+Specifically, only women undergoing reconstructive surgery or revision surgery (implant removal or replacement) and those enrolled in a clinical trial could receive silicone implants.
 Women seeking breast augmentation for cosmetic purposes were only allowed to receive saline implants.

 In 1997, the US House of Representatives asked the Department of Health and Human Services to carefully study the safety of silicone breast implants.
 The Institute of Medicine (IOM) took up the effort and wrote a comprehensive report published in 1999.
 Among the findings was evidence that silicone implants do not cause major disease, including breast cancer and autoimmune diseases like lupus, Raynaud’s phenomenon, rheumatoid arthritis, and scleroderma.
 The IOM report also stated that silicone implants do not harm developing fetuses or breastfed infants.